 Many more adults and children have received three days’ emergency food and support from Exeter foodbank in the last 12 months, a significant 16 percent rise on numbers helped in the previous financial year.
 Despite signs of economic recovery, the poorest have seen incomes squeezed even more than last year reports The Trussell Trust, the UK’s largest foodbank network.
 More people are being referred to Trussell Trust foodbanks than ever before.

-Static incomes, rising living costs, low pay, underemployment and problems with welfare, especially sanctioning, are significant drivers of the increased demand.
-83 percent of foodbanks surveyed by The Trussell Trust recently reported that benefits sanctions, which have become increasingly harsh, have caused more people to be referred to them for emergency food in the last year [see Notes].
-Over 50 percent of referrals to foodbanks in 2013-14 were a result of benefit delays or changes.
+Static incomes, rising living costs, low pay, underemployment and problems with welfare, especially benefit delays and sanctions, are significant drivers of the increased demand.
+Over 48 percent of referrals to foodbanks in 2014/15 were a result of benefit delays or changes.

-In the last year Exeter Foodbank provided 35,114 kgs of food – all donated to Exeter foodbank by local people, and over 80 local people volunteered regularly.
+In the last year Exeter Foodbank distributed 45,000 kgs of food – all donated to Exeter foodbank by local people, and over 100 local people volunteered regularly.
 Local schools, businesses and faith groups have provided vital support to the foodbank, enabling us to give three days’ nutritionally balanced food and support to people in crisis.